madmarcos-codeup/console-game-framework/tutorial/mainmenu.md

 };
 ```

-Lastly, we need to override the `show` function that outputs the screen's description to the console.
+Next, we need to override the `show` function that outputs the screen's description to the console.
 If you are using `Screen`'s built-in menu, then you should call `super.show()` before or after your screen's description, depending on whether you want the menu options to print before or after your screen's description.

 For `MainScreen`, we also want to print the player's name to visually confirm that a player has been created.
 Note that we call `Game`'s `getStateItem` function to give us the player's object if it has been created.
 We tell `getStateItem` the data type of the object so that it may cast it for us before returning it.